Digitalized-Energy-Systems/opfgym/docs/source/custom_envs.rst

 ===========================

 By inheriting from the :code:`OpfEnv` base class, a wide variety of custom environments can be created.
-In the process, some steps have to be considered:
+In the process, some steps have to be considered.

+For a full example, refer to :ref:`Define a custom RL-OPF environment`.

 Class Initialization
 --------------------